Posts Tagged ‘rhode island’

 Read MoreEpisode 235: Wild Week in America for Self Defense

-Today Riley and Matthew cover the latest in industry news, legislative updates, and this week’s top JUSTIFIED SAVE stories from around America.
+Today Riley and Matthew cover the latest in industry news, legislative updates, and share this week’s top JUSTIFIED SAVE stories from around America.
 Plus you won’t want to miss this week’s Case of the Week from attorney Andrew Branca of Law of Self-Defense where we get some clarification on when the commission of a crime will or will not bar you from being able to use self-defense.

 Read MoreRhode Island’s Religious Leaders Beat Guns Into Plowshares

-This past Mother’s Day, religious organizations across Rhode Island to a very literal interpretation of the phrase “swords into plows.”
-All across the Ocean State spiritual leaders blessed decommissioned firearms that would soon be melted down and transformed into garden tools.
-“This is about controlling and regulating guns and abolishing the sale of weapons of…
+This past Mother’s Day, religious organizations across Rhode Island took a very literal interpretation of the phrase “swords into plowshares.”
+All across the Ocean State spiritual leaders blessed decommissioned firearms…

 Read MoreNevada Drops Rhode Island and Starts to Honor Virginia

 Now, Nevada has ceased to honor the Rhode Island permit but has added reciprocity for the Virginia permit.
-The Virginia permit is also a very popular non-resident permit since it can be obtained with an on concealed carry course only.
+The Virginia permit is also a very popular non-resident permit since it can be obtained with an online concealed carry course only.

 Read MoreMinnesota Drops Four States and Adds Eight to Reciprocity List